N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 Changing your PIN number also couldn’t be easier to do from within the N26 app.
 All you have to do is enter the 10-digit number on the back of your card and then enter your new PIN.

-The CASH26 feature is presently only available to N26 customers in Germany, although that may change in the coming months.
+The CASH26 feature is presently only available to N26 customers in Germany and Austria, although that may change in the future.

-In a nutshell, it allows you to do two things; withdraw money or deposit money at 9,000 supported retail partners across Germany, without needing your Mastercard.
+In a nutshell, it allows you to do two things; withdraw money or deposit money at more than 11,500 supported retail partner locations across Germany and Austria, without needing your Mastercard.

 Supported retail stores include REWE, Penny, Real, dm, BUDNI, Ludwig, Eckert, ON Express, Adam’s, Barbarino and mobilcom-debitel.